-The SysML diagram taxonomy is shown in Figure 4.4.
-The concrete syntax (notation) for the diagrams along with the corresponding specification of the UML extensions is described in Parts II - IV of this specification.
+The SysML diagram taxonomy is shown in Figure A.1 in Annex A. The concrete syntax (notation) for the diagrams along with the corresponding specification of the UML extensions is described in Parts II - IV of this specification.
 The Diagrams Annex (Annex A) describes generalized features of diagrams, such as their frames and headings.